mcschan/goshvendor/README.md

 2. Rename the `.checkout_git` directories to `.git`
 3. Go get the package
 4. Rename the `.git` directories back to `.checkout_git`
-5. Create a symlink to the directory of the library
+5. Move the files out of vendor/src/ into the vendor/ directory